From grassroots to policies: Communicating issues from the ground for improved governance of natural resources in Viet Nam

 Meanwhile, on its news website ThienNhien.Net, the NGO wrote and published articles and briefing papers about water-use projects on the Mekong.
 PanNature also produced films about changes in the Mekong Delta, as well as a series of interviews with environmental activists and experts.

-Public events and fora also served to raise awareness and focus government attention on the potential impacts of hydropower dams on the Mekong Delta.
-In the regional public forum “Local Mekong’s Voice: Message to Mekong Governments on Mekong Dams”, co-organized by the group, farmers were able to raise their concerns and expectations to policy makers.
+In the regional public forum “Local Mekong’s Voice: Message to Mekong Governments on Mekong Dams,” co-organised by PanNature, farmers were able to raise their concerns and expectations to policymakers.
 More importantly, their opinions were recorded in Viet Nam’s National Report to the International Mekong River Commission in the PNPCA process.

-Many of the outputs from PanNature’s activities related to Mekong hydropower development have been used by other NGOs and governmental agencies, including the Viet Nam National Mekong Committee and the Ministry of Environment and Natural Resources.
+Many of the outputs from PanNature’s activities have been used by other NGOs and governmental agencies, including the Viet Nam National Mekong Committee and the Ministry of Environment and Natural Resources.

-With the public and policy makers’ enhanced awareness and understanding about the concerns of vulnerable communities in the Mekong, fishers like Sau and the millions of others whose lives and livelihoods are closely entwined with the life of the river, now have a better chance in ensuring that decision makers will take their concerns into account.
+With the public and policymakers’ enhanced awareness and understanding about the concerns of vulnerable communities in the Mekong, fishers like Sau and the millions of others whose lives and livelihoods are closely entwined with the life of the river now have a better chance to ensure that decisionmakers will take their concerns into account.